suiisharma/suiisharma/README.md

 ## 👨‍💻 About Me

-I'm a Computer Science student at NIT Hamirpur, currently in my 3rd year.
+I'm a Computer Science student at NIT Hamirpur, currently in my final year.
 I have a passion for coding and enjoy working on various web and software development projects.
 My goal is to delve into the world of Machine Learning and Android developent in the future.
 [![An image of @suiisharma's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/suiisharma)](https://holopin.io/@suiisharma)
 ## 🛠️ Skills
 [![JavaScript](https://img.shields.io/badge/JavaScript-Click%20to%20Learn-yellow)](https://developer.mozilla.org/en-US/docs/Web/JavaScript)     [![HTML](https://img.shields.io/badge/HTML-Click%20to%20Learn-orange)](https://developer.mozilla.org/en-US/docs/Web/HTML)  [![CSS](https://img.shields.io/badge/CSS-Click%20to%20Learn-blue)](https://developer.mozilla.org/en-US/docs/Web/CSS)